-This course is designed to introduce the basic linguistic characteristics of Sanskrit: alphabets, sounds, and sentence structure.
+This course is designed to introduce the basic linguistic characteristics of Sanskrit.
 Students will learn how to look up Sanskrit words in a Sanskrit-English dictionary, how to parse compounds, how to make the best choice from among different variations, and how to interpret and select the best meaning from them.
 From these exercises, students will gain some basic knowledge to do research in their translation of Buddhist texts.
 The Sanskrit versions of familiar texts such as the Heart Sutra and Amitabha Sutra will be used to further students' confidence in their future research endeavors.

-Strand Fall Semester Spring Semester Units/Strand Translating the Dharma TRNC 11 4 units (2 hrs in classroom; 6 hrs lab/wk) TRNC 12 4 units (2 hrs in classroom; 6 hrs lab/wk) 8 units Reading Seminar TRNC 21 3 units TRNC 22 3 units 6 units Hermeneutics of Self TRNC 31 2 units 2 units Translation Workshop TRNC 41 2 units TRNC 42 2 units 4 units Canonical Languages TRNC 52 2 units 2 units UNITS/SEMESTER 11 units 11 units 22 units
+Strand Fall Semester Spring Semester Units/Strand Translating the Dharma TRNC 11 3 units (2 hrs in classroom; 4 hrs lab/wk) TRNC 12 3 units (2 hrs in classroom; 4 hrs lab/wk) 6 units Reading Seminar TRNC 21 3 units TRNC 22 3 units 6 units Hermeneutics of Self TRNC 31 2 units 2 units Translation Workshop TRNC 41 2 units TRNC 42 2 units 4 units Canonical Languages TRNC 52† 2 units 2 units UNITS/SEMESTER 10 units 8-10 units 18-20 units

-\ 6 hrs lab: Translation Lab (3 hrs) + Spiritual Practices (3 hrs: 1 hour of meditation + 2 hours of ceremonial recitation)
+4 hrs lab: Translation Lab (3 hrs) + Spiritual Practices (1 hour of meditation)